t41372/USEF-TSE/README.md

 [![Paper](https://img.shields.io/badge/Paper-red?&logo=arxiv)](https://arxiv.org/pdf/2409.02615)

 Official Implementation of USEF-TSE: Universal Speaker Embedding Free Target Speaker Extraction.

+Currently, this repository only provides inference code.
+The complete training code will be open-sourced after the paper revisions are finalized.

-To refer to the model class, check [exp/tselm/model.py](./exp/tselm/model.py) directly.
+To refer to the model class, check [models](./models/) directly.

 ## Abstract
 We propose TSELM, a novel target speaker extraction network that leverages discrete tokens and language models.